Information Literacy Librarian

-- Best Bets - Start with a couple of quick searches of Summon and a subject-specialized database like Westlaw to get a feel for the type and quantity of sources available.
+- Best Bets - Start with a couple of quick searches using the library's search engine, then try a subject-specialized database like Westlaw to get a feel for the type and quantity of sources available.
 Play around with the suggested search terms.

 - Background Information - Sometimes you need a definition or basic fact for your paper that you can't find in a scholarly article.
 Or perhaps you need a more basic understanding of your topic before diving deeper into scholarly research.
 This is where reference sources, such as encyclopedias, come in handy.